 1. Land record management has become more transparent.

-3. The approval process of both plans and occupancy certificates has become easier as it is carried out online.
+3. The approval process of plans and occupancy certificates has become easier as it is carried out online.

 4. Due to digitization, the process has become easier for developers and buyers to verify the authenticity of the land.
-This has led to greater ease of carrying out business in the real estate sector.
+This has led to greater ease of business in the real estate sector.

 5. There is now one single window to manage land records.
 This includes updates on maps, surveys, maintenance, and property registration.